hknd23/idcempy/paper.md

 assessing the performance of inflated ordered probit models with and without correlated errors, the Middle-Inflated Ordered Probit with and without correlated errors, and inflated MNL models. `IDCeMPy` entirely depends on [Python](https://www.python.org/) standard libraries such as `NumPy`, `pandas`, and `SciPy`, allowing it to be easily extensible, flexible and efficient time-wise which facilitates efficient handling of large datasets.
 It is compatible with [Python](https://www.python.org/) 3.7+.
-An easy to follow [instalation guide](https://idcempy.readthedocs.io/en/latest/zmiopc_tutorial.html#installation) is availabe in the package's documentation website hosted by [ReadTheDocs](https://readthedocs.org/).

 # Package Architecture
 `IDCeMPy` provides functions to fit the Zero-Inflated Ordered Probit (ZIOP) model